 People love to leap into political debates and disputes from the safety of their computers.

 And why not?
-The anonymity, immediacy and reach of the Internet gets people fired up about politics.
+The anonymity, immediacy and reach of the Internet fires people up about politics.
 That’s good, in a way.
 We’re probably more informed about issues, and more engaged as voters, than at any time in our history.

 I don’t unfollow people for their politics because I understand that this really is who people are now.
 I don’t think they realize that because of this politicization, they’ve become greatly diminished.
 Boring, hectoring, supercilious, condescending, self-important and taken up with politics for much of the day.
 And YES, caring.
 Caring, caring, caring.
 We all care.
 I care.
 You care.
 Everybody cares.
 You don’t care that I care and I don’t care that you care.
 What’s important, everyone thinks, is that I myself care.
 You?
 You’re another story. (i.e. not as important as *my* story).

 It’s important, in politicization, to never see the other’s point of view as even sometimes workable.
 Politics is a zero-sum game, unlike most of reality.
 “The other person’s view can only be stupid and evil.
 It’s motivated by money, by a desire to enslave people, or simply by wrong thinking made manifest.
 The candidate from the other party is not even human, could never be human, and therefore we are allowed to say the vilest things about him and do the internet equivalent of repeatedly poking him in the eye with a sharp stick.

 In that same vein, Sonny Bunch, a writer for the right-leaning Washington Free Beacon, wrote this recently: